 If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUIRED message, it indicates that the request concerns a DAPS Handover for that DRB, as described in TS 38.300 [8].

+If the Non Redcap Cells List IE is included in the Target to Source Transparent Container IE within the HANDOVER COMMAND message, it indicates the list of cells to which handover of Redcap UEs should be prevented.

 Interactions with other NGAP procedures: